Last updated 07/31/2023

 Teledentistry can take multiple forms, both synchronous and asynchronous, including but not limited to:

-- Live video, a two-way interaction between a patient and dentist using audiovisual technology;
+- Live video, a two-way interaction between a member and dentist using audiovisual technology;

 The Behavioral Health Loan Repayment Program and Behavioral Health Care Bonus and Housing Stipend Incentive Program